 The General Fund is the general operating fund of the Commission.
 It is used to account for and report financial resources outside of the grant-funded programs that make up most of the budget.
-These consist of locality contributions, locally-funded projects, state allocation, Fluvanna/Louisa Foundation staff costs, interest earned and rental revenue from the Water Street Center and office space.
+These consist of locality contributions, locally-funded projects, state allocation, interest earned and rental revenue from the Water Street Center and office space.

-The following table (Table 1) is a summary of the General Fund's revenues and expenditures for the years ended June 30, 2015 and 2014:
+The following table (Table 1) is a summary of the General Fund's revenues and expenditures for the years ended June 30, 2016 and 2015: